Whitlocks Mill Lighthouse

 Phone: (207) 454-2604

-My 300-page book (with over 360 images), Lighthouses and Coastal Attractions of Northern New England: New Hampshire, Maine, and Vermont, provides human interest stories from each of the 76 lighthouses in the northeastern coast, along with plenty of coastal attractions and tours near each beacon.
+Lighthouses and Coastal Attractions of Northern New England: This 300-page book provides human interest stories from each of the 76 lighthouses of the three states in the northeastern coast, along with plenty of coastal attractions and tours near each beacon.
 Look inside! |

-In the early 1900s, New England shipbuilders constructed the world’s largest sailing ships amid social and political reforms.
+The Rise and Demise of the Largest Sailing Ships: Stories of the Six and Seven-Masted Coal Schooners of New England In the early 1900s, New England shipbuilders constructed the world’s largest sailing ships amid social and political reforms.
 These giants of sail were the ten original six-masted coal schooners and one colossal seven-masted vessel, built to carry massive quantities of coal and building supplies, and measured longer than a football field!
-A few of these vessels, when fierce competion for coal arose, would travel up to northern Maine through the St. Crois River to Calais, to transport lumber to ports south.
-This book, balanced with plenty of color and vintage images, showcases the historical accounts that followed these mighty ships.
-These true stories include competitions, accidents, battling destructive storms, acts of heroism, and their final voyages. |
+This book, balanced with plenty of color and vintage images, showcases the historical accounts that followed these mighty ships. |